 If you don’t have any time to make eggs in the morning, boil a dozen eggs when you have time and store them in the fridge.
 Take some with you to eat when you have time to stop or when you feel hungry.
 Alternatively, peel and mash boiled eggs with some organic, whole egg mayonnaise and make a sandwich with alfalfa sprouts, baby spinach or rocket to enjoy for breakfast.
 Yum!

 Keep it simple

 The take home message is don’t over complicate it.
 That’s exactly what causes the feeling of overwhelm that holds you back from eating breakfast daily.
 Use the evenings when you may have some time while dinner is cooking or you’re making lunches for the day to prep your breakfast.

 Too tired to know where to start?
 Or maybe you’re still not sure what to have for breakfast, lunch or dinner; what foods suit you and your body best for it to thrive?
 I love supporting women to master their chaotic mood swings, changing hormones and waistlines in their 40s, so they can feel calm, in control and make it to menopause without it ruining their lives.
 Invest 15-minutes in your health and make a time to have a discovery call with me.
-No obligation or cost, just 15-minutes to talk about you and your biggest health struggles and see if you’re a good candidate for my program, ‘The Chaos to Calm Method‘.
+No obligation or cost, just an opportunity to talk about you and your biggest health struggles and see if you’re a good candidate for my program, ‘The Chaos to Calm Method‘.
 Find a time that suits you here.

 I’d love to hear from you.
 So please tell me in the comments – do you generally skip breakfast?
-If you eat breakfast – what’s your favourite thing to eat?
+If you eat breakfast – what’s your fave?